 If your line of credit comes with a fixed rate, the rate will stay the same throughout the term of the credit line.
 In this way, your interest payments will be the same, making it easier to anticipate how much you’ll have to pay and budget for the future.

-A variable rate means that it can change over time based on market conditions and the lender’s prime rate.
+A variable rate means that it can change over time based on market conditions and the lender’s prime rate, which itself is based on a spread above the Bank of Canada’s policy interest rate.
 The interest rate may be adjusted at regular intervals based on the terms of your credit line.

 Factors To Help You Get The Best Line Of Credit Rates In Canada